 - Pipe measurements are from center line to center line. - Horizontal terminations are measured to the outside of the mounting surface (flange of termination cap).
-See Figure 4.1 on page 8. - Vertical terminations are measured to the top of the last pipe before termination cap. - Horizontal pipe installed level with 1/4 in. rise.
+See Figure 4.1 on page 8. - Vertical terminations are measured to the top of the last pipe before termination cap. - Horizontal pipe installed level with 1/4 in. rise for every 12 in. of horizontal travel.